joelecox1/weather-dashboard/README.md

 ## Description

-Weather App that shows current weather conditions and a 5 day forecast for by city
+Weather App that shows current weather conditions and a 5 day forecast by city

 ## Site Preview